V-Vibee/My-Projects-2.0/README.md

 **Finally Random Forest model was selected, since it showed better result and was accurate by 86 %**

+**Tips to avoid Credit Card Fraud:**
+- Review statements regularly/ Check your credit report.
+- Be vigilant online.
+- Watch out for phone scams.
+- Secure your physical cards.
+- Enroll in credit monitoring.

 | Sl.No| Topic| Method| Link|